MrFade321/Hacking_FishWorld/README.md

 });
 ```

-Just a further bit down in the same function we also see this sneaky bit of code:
+Just a further bit down in the same function I also see this sneaky bit of code:

 ```javascript
 if (id.indexOf("_") !== -1) {   // delete Facebook request